exoad/easy_scriptx/README.md

 Please note, if you are using an unsupported architecture, you should take extreme caution when using the commands within the code by simply copying and pasting them into your terminal.

-[FOR MOST SCRIPTS] The scripts are intended to exit when an architecture of `ARM` is detected.
+[FOR MOST SCRIPTS]
+1. The scripts are intended to exit when an architecture of `ARM` is detected.
 This for your system's integrity, and the authors of the script(s) will take no responsibility if the program installed or installing crashes your system due to an unsupported architecture.
+2. These scripts are not written to partition more space for the installed or installing application, nor will it delete other applications to make space.
+The user, you, must do this manually!

 # Planned